GraphCare: Enhancing Healthcare Predictions with Personalized Knowledge Graphs: Abstract

 \section{Abstract}

 Clinical predictive models often rely on patients' electronic health records (EHR), but integrating medical knowledge to enhance predictions and decision-making is challenging.
 This is because personalized predictions require personalized knowledge graphs (KGs), which are difficult to generate from patient EHR data.
-To address this, we propose \method, an open-world framework that leverages external KGs to improve EHR-based predictions.
-Our method extracts knowledge from large language models (LLMs) and external biomedical KGs to generate patient-specific KGs, which are then used to train our proposed Bi-attention AugmenTed (\texttt{BAT}) graph neural network (GNN) for healthcare predictions.
-We evaluate \method on two public datasets: MIMIC-III and MIMIC-IV.
-Our method outperforms baseline models in four vital healthcare prediction tasks: mortality, readmission, length-of-stay, and drug recommendation, improving AUROC on MIMIC-III by average margins of 10.4\%, 3.8\%, 2.0\%, and 1.5\%, respectively.
-Notably, \method demonstrates a substantial edge in scenarios with limited data availability.
-Our findings highlight the potential of using external KGs in healthcare prediction tasks and demonstrate the promise of \method in generating personalized KGs for promoting personalized medicine.
+To address this, we propose \textsc{GraphCare}, a framework that uses external KGs to improve EHR-based predictions.
+Our method extracts knowledge from large language models (LLMs) and external biomedical KGs to build patient-specific KGs, which are then used to train our proposed Bi-attention AugmenTed (BAT) graph neural network (GNN) for healthcare predictions.
+On two public datasets, MIMIC-III and MIMIC-IV, \textsc{GraphCare} surpasses baselines in four vital healthcare prediction tasks: mortality, readmission, length of stay (LOS), and drug recommendation.
+On MIMIC-III, it boosts AUROC by 17.6\% and 6.6\% for mortality and readmission, and F1-score by 7.9\% and 10.8\% for LOS and drug recommendation, respectively.
+Notably, \textsc{GraphCare} demonstrates a substantial edge in scenarios with limited data.
+Our findings highlight the potential of using external KGs in healthcare prediction tasks and demonstrate the promise of \textsc{GraphCare} in generating personalized KGs for promoting personalized medicine.